genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           compared to other files in the dataset are ways of identifying which files should not be used for further analysis.

-Now, let'smove on to the preprocessing applications.
-Keep in mind, that after completing preprocessing, it’s a good idea to run "FastQC Report" application once again on the preprocessed files to see if the quality has improved.
+Now, let's move on and look at the preprocessing applications used to improve the quality of raw reads.
+Keep in mind, that after completing the preprocessing procedure, it’s a good idea to run "FastQC Report" application once again on the preprocessed files to see if the quality has improved.

 Subsample Reads